rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/CONTRIBUTING.md

 In one line: don't be a dick.

 Be respectful to the maintainers and other contributors.
-Open source contributors put long hours into developing projects and doing user support that are then available for free.
+Open source contributors put long hours into developing projects and doing user support.
+Those projects and support then available for free.
 We believe this deserves some respect.

 Be respectful to people of all races, genders, religious beliefs and political views.
 Regardless of how brilliant a pull request is